sagni-4/ros2webcam/README.md

 these launches two windows 'Origional Image' and 'Blue->Green'.

-Result: any blue color shown on the original window should converted to green on the Blue->Green window
+Result: any blue color shown on the original window should be converted to a green on the Blue->Green window

 The result should look like the following: